MeNicefellow/DrNiceFellow-s_Chat_WebUI/README.md

 1. Clone the repository
 2. Start the backend server and obtain the API key and host address.
-3. Install the required packages using pip.
+3. Install the required packages:
    ```
    pip install -r requirements.txt
    ```
-4. Optional: Install the required packages for RAG support using pip.
+4. Optional: Install additional dependencies for RAG support:
    ```
    pip install -r requirements_rag.txt
    ```
-5. Create a `config.yml` file with the example example.config.yml and set the OpenAI API key.
+5. Create a `config.yml` file from the provided `example.config.yml` and set the OpenAI API key.
-6. Set your OpenAI API key in the `config.yml` file
-7. Run the application:
+6. Run the application:
    ```
    python app.py
    ```

-## Database Preparation
+## Database Setup

-Before running the application, you need to prepare the PostgreSQL database.
-Follow these steps:
+Before using the platform, prepare the PostgreSQL database:

 1. Start the PostgreSQL service:
    ```